dyaghas/obsidian-vault/SQL/Basic commands.md

 The SQL INSERT command is used to add new rows of data into a table.

-The basic syntax of this command is as follows:

 ```sql
 INSERT INTO table_name (column1, column2, column3, ...)
 VALUES (value1, value2, value3, ...);